Paradise Valley Unified School District Green Card Visa Sponsorship Jobs USA

 Skills, Knowledge and Abilities

-SKILLS are required to perform multiple tasks with a potential need to upgrade skills in order to meet changing job conditions.
-Specific skill based competencies required to satisfactorily perform the functions of the job include: adhering to safety practices; operating standard office equipment including using pertinent software applications; preparing and maintaining accurate records.
+SKILLS are required to perform multiple, highly complex, technical tasks with a need to occasionally upgrade skills in order to meet changing job conditions.
+Specific skill based competencies required to satisfactorily perform the functions of the job include: applying assessment instruments; operating standard office equipment including using pertinent software applications; preparing and maintaining accurate records.

-ABILITY is required to schedule activities; gather and/or collate data; and use basic, job-related equipment.
-Flexibility is required to work with others in a variety of circumstances; work with data utilizing defined but different processes; and operate equipment using standardized methods.
-Ability is also required to work with a wide diversity of individuals; work with a variety of data; and utilize a variety of job-related equipment.
-Problem solving is required to identify issues and create action plans.
-Problem solving with data may require independent interpretation; and problem solving with equipment is limited to moderate.
-Specific ability based competencies required to satisfactorily perform the functions of the job include: adapting to changing work priorities; communicating with diverse groups; maintaining confidentiality; working as part of a team; working with constant interruptions; maintaining a positive rapport with students, employees and community.
+ABILITY is required to schedule a number of activities, meetings, and/or events; gather, collate, and/or classify data; and consider a number of factors when using equipment.
+Flexibility is required to independently work with others in a wide variety of circumstances; work with data utilizing defined but different processes; and operate equipment using standardized methods.
+Ability is also required to work with a significant diversity of individuals and/or groups; work with a variety of data; and utilize job-related equipment.
+Problem solving is required to analyze issues and create action plans.
+Problem solving with data frequently requires independent interpretation of guidelines; and problem solving with equipment is limited to moderate.
+Specific ability based competencies required to satisfactorily perform the functions of the job include: establishing and maintaining constructive relationships; adapting to changing work priorities; maintaining confidentiality; exhibiting tact and patience; working flexible hours.

 Responsibility

-Responsibilities include: working under direct supervision using standardized procedures; leading, guiding, and/or coordinating others; utilization of some resources from other work units may be required to perform the job's functions.
-There is a continual opportunity to have some impact on the organization’s services.
+Responsibilities include: working under limited supervision using standardized practices and/or methods; directing other persons within a small work unit; utilization of some resources from other work units is often required to perform the job's functions.
+There is some opportunity to significantly impact the organization’s services.

 Work Environment

-The usual and customary methods of performing the job's functions require the following physical demands: significant lifting, carrying, pushing, and/or pulling, some climbing and balancing, frequent stooping, kneeling, crouching, and/or crawling and significant fine finger dexterity.
-Generally the job requires 10% sitting, 60% walking, and 30% standing.
-The job is performed under minimal temperature variations and under conditions with exposure to risk of injury and/or illness.
+The usual and customary methods of performing the job's functions require the following physical demands: significant lifting, carrying, pushing, and/or pulling, significant stooping, kneeling, crouching, and/or crawling and significant fine finger dexterity.
+Generally the job requires 10% sitting, 50% walking, and 40% standing.
+The job is performed under minimal temperature variations and under conditions with some exposure to risk of injury and/or illness.

 Equivalency: